 Example: "Introduction to Financial Equities with a Certified Financial Planner (CFP)"

 "Personal Fitness Courses - Facilitated by a UofT BKin graduate"

-While descriptions are less visible than titles and images, they are no less important.
 Course descriptions are a tool used by students to help find the right tutor for them, and a clear, relevant description of your course and its offerings could be the difference between receiving a booking or being skipped over.
 They are also used by the in-app search engine to rank results based on relevance.